PyndyalaCoder/lunastro/README.md

 All pull requests will be reviewed by the Lunastro team.
 Feedback and comments will be provided, and changes may be requested before the pull request is merged.

 ## Help
 If you have any questions about usage, please email <strong>lunastrohelp@gmail.com</strong>.
-Expect a 1-3 day wait before your response.
+Expect a 1-3 day wait before you receive a response.